1995–96 Boston Celtics season

-Dino Radja led the team with 19.7 points, 9.8 rebounds and 1.5 blocks per game, but was out for the remainder of the season with an ankle injury after 53 games, while Rick Fox averaged 14.0 points, 5.6 rebounds, 4.6 assists and 1.4 steals per game, and Barros provided the team with 13.0 points and 3.8 assists per game.
-In addition, David Wesley contributed 12.3 points and 4.8 assists per game, while Dee Brown and top draft pick Eric Williams both provided with 10.7 points per game each, and second-year guard Greg Minor contributed 9.6 points per game.
+Dino Radja led the team with 19.7 points, 9.8 rebounds and 1.5 blocks per game, but was out for the remainder of the season with an ankle injury after 53 games, while Rick Fox averaged 14.0 points, 5.6 rebounds, 4.6 assists and 1.4 steals per game, and Barros provided the team with 13.0 points and 3.8 assists per game, and also led them with 150 three-point field goals.
+In addition, David Wesley contributed 12.3 points and 4.8 assists per game, along with 116 three-point field goals, and finished tied in eighth place in Most Improved Player voting, while Williams and Dee Brown both provided with 10.7 points per game each, and second-year guard Greg Minor contributed 9.6 points per game.
 On the defensive side, second-year center Eric Montross averaged 7.2 points and 5.8 rebounds per game, but only played 61 games due to a sprained ankle, and Pervis Ellison provided with 5.3 points, 6.5 rebounds and 1.4 blocks per game.

+During the NBA All-Star weekend at the Alamodome in San Antonio, Texas, Barros participated in the NBA Three-Point Shootout for the fourth consecutive year, while Williams was selected for the NBA Rookie Game, as a member of the Eastern Conference Rookie team, and Minor participated in the NBA Slam Dunk Contest.

 Following the season, Montross was traded to the Dallas Mavericks in exchange for the sixth overall pick in the 1996 NBA draft.